Samsung Electronics: Semiconductors

+Samsung bought Micron Technology's technology for making dynamic RAM in 1983.

 Samsung Electronics has been the world's largest memory chip manufacturer since 1993, and the largest semiconductor company between 2017 and 2018.
 Samsung Semiconductor division manufactures various semiconductor devices, including semiconductor nodes, MOSFET transistors, integrated circuit chips, and semiconductor memory.

 Since the early 1990s, Samsung Electronics has commercially introduced a number of new memory technologies.
 They commercially introduced SDRAM (synchronous dynamic random-access memory) in 1992, and later DDR SDRAM (double data rate SDRAM) and GDDR (graphics DDR) SGRAM (synchronous graphics RAM) in 1998.
 In 2009, Samsung started mass-producing 30 nm-class NAND flash memory, and in 2010 succeeded in mass-producing 30 nm class DRAM and 20 nm class NAND flash, both of which were for the first time in the world.
 They also commercially introduced TLC (triple-level cell) NAND flash memory in 2010, V-NAND flash in 2013, LPDDR4 SDRAM in 2013, HBM2 in 2016, GDDR6 in January 2018, and LPDDR5 in June 2018.

 Another area which the company has had significant business in for years is the foundry segment.
 It had begun investment in the foundry business since 2006, and positioned it as one of the strategic pillars for semiconductor growth.
 Since then, Samsung has been a leader in semiconductor device fabrication.
 Samsung began mass-production of a 20 nm class semiconductor manufacturing process in 2010, followed by a 10 nm class FinFET process in 2013, and 7 nm FinFET nodes in 2018.
-They also began production of the first 5 nm nodes in late 2018, with plans to introduce 3 nm GAAFET nodes by 2021.
+They also began production of the first 5 nm nodes in late 2018, followed by 3 nm GAAFET nodes in 2021, and 2nm nodes in 2025.